Color Picker

 - Color formats — the full reference for every format shown in the list.

-- Global hotkeys — set the Convert Color shortcut.
+- Global hotkeys — set the Color Picker shortcut.